NovaSheets/NovaSheets/pages/docs/variables.md

 // substitute variable 'color2' with argument 'hue' set to '100':
 $(color2 | hue = 100 ) // 'hsl(100, 50%, 75%)'

-// substitute variable 'color3' with argument 'red' defaults to '0':
+// substitute variable 'color3' with argument 'red' defaulting to '0':
 $(color3 ) // 'rgb(0, 128, 0)'

-// substitute variable 'color4' with argument '1' defaults to the first anonymous argument, which is set to 'f':
+// substitute variable 'color4' with argument '1' defaulting to the first anonymous argument, which is set to 'f':
 $(color3 | f ) // '#000f'

 // substitute variable 'color5':